chlodowling/J124-Final-Dowling/README.md

 IMAGE 1

-From this dataset above, it is apparent that since 1988 Glomerular Disease is the diagnosis that has led to the most organ transplants in Hawaii, causing 544 transplants.
-Diabetes is the second most disase causing organ transplants.
+From this dataset above, it is apparent that since 1988, _**Glomerular Disease is the diagnosis that has led to the most organ transplants in Hawaii, causing 544 transplants.**_ Diabetes is the second most disase causing organ transplants.
 Non-Cholestatic Cirrhosis is the third most disease casuing organ transplants.

-### Question 4: Since 1988, what has been the most common diagnosis that results in an organ transplant for each racial or ethnic group in Hawaii?
+### Question 4: Since 1988, what has been the most common diagnosis, that results in an organ transplant, for each racial or ethnic group in Hawaii?
 1. I created a pivot table, seen on the "Most Common Diagnosis by Race" sheet, in orrder to answer this question.
 To create the table, I used the data on the "HI Transplant/Ethnicity/Diagnosis" sheet.
 2. For the rows of the pivot table, I input "Race/Ethnicity" and "Diagnosis," both sorted by "MAX of To Date" in descending order.
 For the vlaues, I input "To Date" as this column represents the total number of organ transplants in Hawaii since 1988 until 2023.
 The "To Date" values are summarized by "MAX."
 I applied two filters to this pivot table, the first being to "Diagnosis" where I deselected "any blanks" and "All Diagnoses" as I needed the individual organ transplant breakdowns as a result of each diagnosis, not all of the diagnoses combined.
 The second filter was applied to "Race/Ethnicity" where I deselected "All Ethnicities" as I needed to look at the individual race/ethnicity breakdowns, not all of the races/etthnicties combined.
 I was then able to analyze this pivot table:

 IMAGE 1-4

-By looking at the pivot table, it
+By looking at the pivot table, it is apparent that since 1988 the most common diagnosis, that results in an organ transplant, for each racial or ethnic group in Hawaii is:
+* **Asian, Non-Hispanic: Glomerular Disease** causing 323 organ transplants
+* **Pacific Islander, Non-Hispanic: Glomerular Disease** causing 127 organ transplants
+* **White, Non-Hispanic: Non-Cholestatic Cirrhosis** causing 84 organ transplants
+* **Multiracial, Non-Hispanic: Diabetes** causing 58 organ transplants
+* **Hispanic/Latino: Glomerular Disease** causing 21 organ transplants
+* **Black: Glomerular Disease** causing 6 organ transplants
+* **American Indian/Alaska Native, Non-Hispanic: Glomerular Disease** causing 1 organ transplant

-### Question 5: Is there one disease that has impacted individuals from all 8 racial or ethnic groups in Hawaii, resulting in an organ transplant?
-Is this in line with the United State’s most common diagnosis that results in requiring an organ transplant?
+### Question 5: Is there one disease that has impacted individuals from all seven listed racial or ethnic groups in Hawaii, resulting in an organ transplant?
+If so, is this in line with the United State’s most common diagnosis that results in requiring an organ transplant?
 1. TODAY
 2. qefv
 3. qerg